Why is my dog itchy?

 This is one of the trickiest allergies to identify and manage, you may be able to identify all the plants and sprays in your own yard, but knowing the plants and sprays used around the neighbourhood and at dog parks is a big task.
 You may be able to work on a process of elimination and avoid certain locations to narrow down the areas you visit that are causing the itch.

 Grasses and weeds are often to blame for rashes and itchy skin in dogs.
 They love to roll and play in the grass – it’s so much fun!
 An itchy belly and itchy feet aren’t; if grass and weeds are triggering your dog’s skin condition, try to keep them on the footpath when walking them to reduce their contact with allergens, particularly if they’re prone to itchy feed.
 Wipe their paws (and tummy if they’re a little dog or they’ve had a run through some long grass) with a damp towel to remove any pollen or allergens, be sure to dry them off to reduce any moisture between their toes.

 Insect bites are easier to identify.
 If your pet is having an issue with insects, chat to your vet or visit your pet specialty store to discuss natural insect repellent options.
 You can also include a small amount of garlic in their diet as this is a natural insect repellent.
-At Big Dog, we include a safe and appropriate amount of garlic in our foods to take advantage of the amazing health benefits that it has to offer dogs.

 Trust your gut (and theirs)